 - Enter the amount you want to transfer, complete your transaction and save your tracking or receipt number to follow up on the progress of your transfer.

-Options for sending money to Belgium from South Africa
+Options for sending money to Belgium from Germany

 - Bank transfers.
-South African banks can easily transfer euros overseas for you.
+Any major German bank can easily transfer euros overseas for you.

 - Online money transfer providers.
 There are plenty of reliable online providers offering affordable transfers.

 - Money transfer companies with cash pickup options.
 Western Union and MoneyGram are the two largest operators of worldwide transfer networks.